stolostron/console/docs/ARCHITECTURE.md

 All calls from the frontend to work with resources should use the resource utility functions. i.e. `createResource()` The frontend should use PatternFly controls without modifying the look and feel of the controls using CSS.

+The frontend has two builds.
+One for the stand alone version and one for the dynamic plugin version that is dynamically loading into the OCP Console.

 ## Console Backend

 The console backend uses a service account to `list` and `watch` kubernetes cluster resources.